-Water: is NOT regulated but plays an important role in processing and is included in the required percentages for the following.
-Which lowers the actual percentage required in the pet food.
+HINT!
+Water is NOT regulated but plays an important role in processing and is included in the required percentages for the following (which lowers the actual percentage required in the pet food).

 *95% RULE Reg.PF3(b)(1): Applies to mainly canned products and with the water required for processing, still must comprise 70% of the product.
 Products usually are called Beef Dog Food or Tuna Cat Food etc. These products would have the main ingredient listed first then usually water and then the vitamins and minerals.

 *25% RULE or DINNER Reg.PF3(b)(2): Must be comprised of at least 25% (10%) of the named ingredient, but less than 95%.
 Other words allowed that mean the same thing are- PLATTER, ENTREE, RECIPE and FORMULA.
 The ingredient in this product may be the 4th or 5th item listed, so check those other ingredients.
 Example Salmon Entrée Cat Food.